cogentcore/core/docs/content/2-widgets/images.md

 gi.NewImage(parent).SetImage(img)
 ```

-You can also open images directly from the system filesystem, but this is not recommended for images built into your app, since they may end up in a different location on different platforms:
+You can also open images directly from the system filesystem, but this is not recommended for images built into your app, since they will end up in a different location on different platforms:

 ```go
 grr.Log(gi.NewImage(parent).Open("image.png"))